crs4/hl7apy/docs/tutorial/index.rst

     f = Field('PID_3')
     f.cx_10 # it returns []
-    f.cx_30 # it raise an exception since cx_30 does not exist f.cx_10 = Component('CX_10')
+    f.cx_30 # it raises an exception since cx_30 does not exist f.cx_10 = Component('CX_10')
     f.cx_10 # it returns [<Component CX_10>]